In the 1990s, when solo female travel wasn’t so common yet, I took off on an Africa trip .

 Sadly, there is no denying poverty in Africa: nearly half a billion Africans live below the poverty line, and more than two-thirds of the world’s poor live in Africa.

 If you eat in a Western restaurant, you’ll feel the sting, as you will in hotels.
 Safaris are expensive, as is entrance to parks and reserves (and trekking with gorillas can cost anywhere from US$ 600-1500 just for the permit).

 You may have to bribe a few people but in the past decades, things have dramatically changed.
 Gone are the days when you had to systematically bribe immigration officers just to stamp your passport or get it back from them!
 Yes, it still happens, but it’s rare.
 In fact, in a year of full-time travel in Africa, I was asked for a ‘little extra’ less than a handful of times…

-However, local people are often ingenious in harnessing wind, sun and manpower for their devices, and while many Africans don’t yet have a landline, most have leapfrogged and have cellphones instead.
+However, local people are often ingenious in harnessing wind, sun and manpower for their devices, and while many Africans don’t yet have a land line, most have leapfrogged and own cellphones instead.
 In fact, mobile subscriptions are growing faster in Africa than anywhere else.

 Africa has SOME bad roads.
 It also has some pristine highways that are a delight (apart from the occasional meandering animal or herd).
 Where the roads do get bad, as is the case everywhere it rains volumes, is in the interior, where roads are often made of dirt.
 When heavy rains come, those roads may get washed out so it’s best not to travel on them too often when it rains.
-Those roads are disappearing as roadworks spread between towns and cities.
+Those roads are disappearing as roadworks expand between towns and cities.

 In urban areas, where social and economic services have improved and where family planning is available, numbers are even further down.
 With better health services, fewer children die, and families don’t feel the urge to have as many.
 And where women have access to education, birth rates fall: women often have jobs and want fewer children; and education means they are better able to bargain with husbands for smaller families.

 Family is considered paramount.
 As I traveled solo across Africa, I was often an object of pity for not having a husband, and spent much time explaining, to everyone’s consternation, that it was a matter of choice, not of rejection!